 The Prep

-On recommendation from the guides, we put on an extra base layer – thermal leggings and long-sleeve shirt.
+On recommendation from the guides, we put on an extra base layer – thermal leggings and a long-sleeve shirt.
 The get-up promised to keep us dry and help our bodies maintain a comfortable temperature in the water for as long as 45-60 minutes.

 Silfra snorkeling tour